Chart Color Schemes

 Residential development activity is slightly higher than average within Benowa when compared nationally

-Based on AreaSearch analysis of ABS building approval numbers allocated from statistical area data, Benowa has recorded around 58 residential properties granted approval each year.
-An estimated 294 homes were approved over the past five financial years, between FY-21 and FY-25, with an additional three so far in FY-26.
-On average, 3.2 people moved to the area for each dwelling built over these five years.
+Based on AreaSearch analysis of ABS building approval numbers, Benowa has recorded around 58 residential properties granted approval each year.
+Over the past five financial years, from FY-21 to FY-25, approximately 294 homes were approved, with an additional three approved in FY-26 so far.
+This results in an average of 3.2 people moving to the area per dwelling built over these years.

 Frequently Asked Questions - Development